This post may contain affiliate links. Please read our disclosure policy.

 DIFFERENT TYPES OF VEGAN DIETS

 Whole-Food Plant-Based Diet: This essentially is a healthy vegan diet but people may also choose to eliminate refined sugar, processed soy, and hydrogenated fats from their food choices.
-The focus is to eat a large variety of plants as close to their original "wholefood" state in order to gain the optimum nutrients from the food.
+The focus is to eat a large variety of plants as close to their original "whole food" state in order to gain the optimum nutrients from the food.
 For example, eating an apple ensures better fiber and nutrient intake compared to a cup of apple juice.

 Raw-Vegan Diet: This diet includes only fruits & vegetables that are either completely raw or have been heated or dehydrated below 118℉.
 This does eliminate grains, beans & other plant foods that simply cannot be eaten raw.
 The belief is there is purity in eating food raw as cooking could potentially reduce the quality of nutrition available.

-Vegan Junk Food Diet: Though technically not a dietary choice, this style of a vegan diet is normally adopted by people who are uninterested in the health benefits of the diet.
+Vegan Junk Food Diet: Though technically not a dietary choice, this style of vegan diet is normally adopted by people who are uninterested in the health benefits of the diet.
 Because there are many meat, dairy, and egg alternatives now available, and fast food chains all now have vegan versions of their popular items, it is easier than ever to eat the same unhealthy food as a conventional omnivore diet.

 PLANT-BASED VS VEGAN - WHAT IS THE DIFFERENCE?

 The term "plant-based" is often used as an alternative way of describing a vegan diet, however, it is often up for interpretation.
-Veganism is perceived as a lifestyle choice with strict rules which can filter into choices made around clothes fabric and beauty product ingredients.
-"Plant-based" is more about the diet with a focus on eating healthy wholefoods and avoiding unhealthy choices often including meat, dairy, and eggs.
+Veganism is perceived as a lifestyle choice with strict rules that can filter into choices made around clothes fabric and beauty product ingredients.
+"Plant-based" is more about the diet with a focus on eating healthy whole foods and avoiding unhealthy choices often including meat, dairy, and eggs.
 Some people choose to have a "plant-based" diet where 80-90% of their food is vegan but a small amount of good-quality dairy, eggs, and lean meats are still incorporated into their personal meal plans.

 ---